golemfactory/golem-docs/src/pages/docs/creators/ray/ray-on-golem-cli.md

 ## Commands Overview

-Ray on Golem supports the followig commands
+Ray on Golem supports the following commands
 - `ray-on-golem network-stats golem-cluster.yaml` scans the network and offers information about available providers ([details](#network-stats))
 - `ray-on-golem webserver` starts Golem requestor service controlling the providers used by the cluster

 ## Network stats

-The tool scans the network and gives you overview of the availability of the providers.
+The tool scans the network and gives you an overview of the availability of the providers.
 It allows you to test the settings of your [cluster yaml](/docs/creators/ray/cluster-yaml) file.

 You can use it to test different [budget control](/docs/creators/ray/cluster-yaml#avoiding-too-expensive-providers) settings, both on [the testnet and the mainnet](/docs/creators/ray/cluster-yaml#network).